 Short term effects

 Short term side effects usually start during your course of treatment and go away soon after it is finished.
-The effects are different for external and internal radiotherapy.
+The effects are different for external radiotherapy and internal radiotherapy (brachytherapy).

 Side effects of external radiotherapy can be diarrhoea, needing to pass urine often due to bladder inflammation, pain passing urine, and sore skin in the treatment area.

 With internal radiotherapy, the side effects mentioned above occur less often.
 But you may have difficulty passing urine.
-Or you may not be able to go at all.
-This is not very common, but if it happens to you, you will need to have a tube (catheter) put into your bladder to drain the urine.
+Or you may not be able to pass urine at all.
+This is not very common.
+But if you can't pass urine, you will need to have a tube (catheter) put into your bladder to drain the urine.
 These side effects usually disappear within a few weeks.

 Long term effects

 Long term side effects can begin some months or years after treatment.
 They may gradually get better or may be permanent.
 Your doctor can’t tell ahead of time whether you will have long term side effects or not.
 The most common long term side effect is a straining feeling in the back passage called proctitis.

 Up to 7 out of every 10 men (70%) will no longer be able to get an erection after radiotherapy treatment for prostate cancer.
 This side effect is less likely to occur after internal radiotherapy (brachytherapy) than external radiotherapy.
 It is more common in older men.

 A narrowing of the tube from the bladder to the penis (the urethra) can cause difficulty passing urine.
 This occurs most often after internal radiotherapy.